 Puerto Rican Food.

 Bistec Encebollado ~ Marinated flank steak rubbed with adobo and cooked in a skillet with onions.
 It seems so simple, yet so delicious.
-Maybe it’s the red wine vinegar marinade, or maybe it’s just the red wine!
+Maybe it’s the red wine vinegar marinade, or perhaps it’s just the red wine!

 Puerto Rican Food.